 Genres studied: Modern, hip hop, ballet, lyrical, jazz, and contemporary.
-Two masterclasses offered each season in an even broader range of genre.
-During the first week evaluation classes will take place to asses which level the dancer will participate in.
+2 masterclasses offered each season in an even broader range of genre.
+During the first week evaluation classes will take place to assess which level the dancer will participate in.
 Prerequisites: No prior dance experience required.
 Madeira Dance Company (formally Select) requires an audition which takes place at the end of the Spring Season of the previous year for all returning students.
 For 11th and 12th graders, if you are a Madeira Dancer, you must attend D block during the season you are on Co-Curriculum (though not the mod in which you have your internship, unless your hours allow).
+All Madeira Dance Company members must be enrolled in at least 2 seasons of dance.